 - Paris – This region's Lumiose City takes inspiration from Paris.
 The in-game name of the city is a play on the French word for light, la lumière, incorporating the city's nickname, The City of Lights.
 When visiting the Eiffel Tower, don't be surprised if your Pokemon fan refers to its in-game name, The Prism Tower.

-- Notre-Dame de Paris – While you're visiting Paris, you can stop by this iconic Pokémon landmark without the typical tour complaints from kids.
+- Notre-Dame de Paris – While visiting Paris, you can stop by this iconic Pokémon landmark without the typical tour complaints from kids.
 Notre Dame served as the inspiration for the Kalos Pokémon League, so you'll know gamers will be interested.

 The Alola Region